Root Canal Treatment Fairborn, OH

 What are the advantages of this procedure?

 In the past, many people would need to have their teeth pulled if they became severely infected or the dental pulp became inflamed.
 Now, those same teeth can be saved by performing a root canal.
 This is a far better option because it keeps the natural tooth in place.
 This is important for the shape of the face because as teeth fall out the muscles in the face can start to sag.
-While this isn’t particularly common with the loss of one tooth, it is when several become infected and fall out.
-By treating and saving an infected tooth, Dr. Torkornoo is helping to preserve our patients’ facial structure.
+While this is not particularly common with the loss of one tooth, it is when several become infected and fall out.
+By treating and saving an infected tooth, we are helping to preserve our patients' facial structure.

 A restored tooth will look completely natural if a tooth-colored crown or filling is used to restore it.
 In fact, crowns can be created in the exact shade of the surrounding teeth so that it blends in perfectly.
 This way no one will know that you ever had a procedure completed.
 If, in fact, you had a root canal done previously, you may want to have the filling or crown around it replaced with today's version for an improved appearance.

-Alternatively, if don’t have a root canal endodontics procedure completed, the infected tooth will likely need to be pulled.
+Alternatively, if don't have a root canal endodontics procedure completed, the infected tooth will likely need to be pulled.
 This is essential for preventing the spread of infection.
 Once the tooth is removed it will need to be replaced.
 The options for doing so involve wearing a denture, getting a dental bridge or having dental implants installed.
 These are all viable solutions but take additional time, and the recovery period is longer since the procedures will take several steps.
-Therefore, the easiest and most straightforward solution is to have Dr. Torkornoo save your tooth by performing a root canal endodontics procedure.
+Therefore, one possible solution is for us to attempt to save your tooth by performing a root canal endodontics procedure.
 To learn more about this option call Greene Dental Associates at 937-310-8039 and schedule an appointment.

 Back to top of Root Canal Treatment